davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	sudo curl -sSL https://packages.sury.org/php/README.txt | sudo bash -x sudo apt update

-curl is a tool for transfering data from or to a server, the options -sSL -s goes for sient to run in silent mode, -S show error when used with -s will show error if it fails, if the http server reports that the requested page has moved to a different location this option will make curl redo the request on the new place.
+curl is a tool for transfering data from or to a server, the options -sSL -s goes for silent to run in silent mode, -S show error when used with -s will show error if it fails, if the http server reports that the requested page has moved to a different location this option will make curl redo the request on the new place.

 these options are not necessary and are only there in case of an error, the pipe to sudo bash -x will execute the script fetched from the address as it is read.